 Britney Torres is an innovation- and equity-focused advisor and litigator assisting employers in sustainably transforming the workplace.
 As both an advisor and litigator, Britney prioritizes a business-minded approach reflective of individual client priorities and risk tolerances.

 In advising clients, Britney recognizes that the recent and ongoing transformation of the workplace impacts all aspects of business and highlights the opportunity to address these changes sustainably.
-This transformation significantly impacts the workforce, which is oftentimes the most valuable asset of the organization.
-Britney brings a deep understanding of the impacts of environmental, social and governance considerations for both publicly traded and private companies to her analysis and recommendations.
+Because strategic navigation of these issues often intersects with transparency, Britney brings a deep understanding of environmental, social and governance considerations for both publicly traded and private companies to her analysis and recommendations.
 From legislative and regulatory requirements to talent acquisition, ESG can be a powerful tool for companies to attract new people and investments and ultimately increase long-term value.

 Britney also advises clients on diversity, equity, and inclusion considerations – from preliminary consultation and assessment to the development of targeted, long-term initiatives with ongoing monitoring and data-based analysis.
 This advice combines her cultural background, a deep understanding of employees and workforces, and extensive knowledge of relevant legal limitations, including anti-discrimination and privacy laws, in order to minimize the risk of legal challenges and increase impact.